1. Submit a FAFSA

 - See the FAFSA and Verification tab on this webpage for more information regarding completing a FAFSA and verification

-2. Apply for TAP (NYS Tuition Assistance Program)
+2. Apply for TAP (NYS Tuition Assistance Program) and the Enhanced Tuition Award (ETA)

 3. Apply for Scholarships